ml-tooling/lazycluster/README.md

 rt_2 = Runtime('host-2', working_dir='/workspace')

 # In this case you get a group where both Runtimes have different working directories.
-# The working directory on host-1 will be a temp one ang gets removed eventually.
+# The working directory on host-1 will be a temp one and gets removed eventually.
 runtime_group = RuntimeGroup([rt_1, rt_2])

 # Here, the group internally creates Runtimes for both hosts and sets its working directory.